-At a set time each semester students will be required to take one or more nationally standardized tests designed to evaluate the student's level of mastery of specific topics.
+At a set time each semester students will be required to take one or more nationally standardized tests designed to evaluate the student's level of master of specific topics.
 At the end of the program, students will be required to take a national standardized Exit test designed to predict success on the NCLEX-PN or NCLEX-RN as well as measure achievement of content and concepts in nursing and other standards.
 NOTE: The Program currently uses the ATI Exam but reserves the right to require an alternate standardized exit exam if the ATI should be unavailable.
+ATI will be 20% of grade each semester.

-Content Mastery Exams: During each nursing theory course (except Pharmacology), content mastery exam(s) will be given and a percentage will include in the final average of the theory course.
+Content Mastery Exams: During each nursing theory course (except Pharmacology), content master exams(s) will be given, and a percentage will include in the final average of the theory course.
 Students are expected to pass the content mastery exam at Level 2.
 Students will be given an opportunity to take practice exams and do remediation for points to be added into the content mastery score.